ebowman/api-first-hand/README.md

 ## Plugin Architecture

-Ths Api-First-Hand plugin has a three-tier architecture:
+Api-First-Hand has a three-tier architecture:

-* specification - this tier is responsible for finding and parsing a specification and converting it into the raw AST format
+* **Specification**, responsible for finding and parsing a specification and converting it into raw AST format
-* normalisation - this tier performs a couple of optimisations on the AST including type deduplication, flattening and parameter dereferencing
+* **Normalization**, which performs optimiztions on the AST—including type deduplication, flattening and parameter dereferencing
-* generation - a final step including transformation of the AST into the source-code related data and generation of source code from it
+* **generation**, a final step including transformation of the AST into source code-related data and generation of source code from it

-The separation of the specification and generation tiers allows for plugging in different specification standards and generating source code for different frameworks.
+By separating the specification and generation tiers, we can plug in different specification standards and generate source code for different frameworks.

 ## Plugin Project Structure